-In addition to information provided on our website, we can also make our open access information available by:
+In addition to the open access information that is published on our website, we also make our open access information available by:

 - making the information available for inspection free of charge by any person at the office of the Council during ordinary office hours, or - providing a copy of a record containing the information, or the facilities to make a copy of the record, to any person either free of charge or for a charge not exceeding the reasonable cost of photocopying.
 This does not include copyright-protected material (see below).